aprilliatetikay/Supermarket_Analitic/README.md

 📊 Supermarket Sales Analytics -MYSQL

 📌 1.
-Deskripsi Proyek

-Supermarket adalah bisnis yang beroperasi dengan volume transaksi tinggi setiap harinya.
-Untuk mengoptimalkan operasional dan meningkatkan profitabilitas, analisis data menjadi sangat penting.
-Proyek ini bertujuan untuk menggali wawasan dari dataset transaksi penjualan supermarket dengan bantuan SQL.

-Dalam proyek ini, kita akan:

-✅ Menganalisis tren penjualan berdasarkan lokasi dan waktu.

-✅ Mengidentifikasi kategori produk yang paling laris.

-✅ Mengetahui preferensi metode pembayaran pelanggan.

-✅ Menganalisis pola belanja berdasarkan demografi pelanggan.

-✅ Menggunakan MySQL untuk melakukan eksplorasi dan analisis data.

-Dengan wawasan yang diperoleh, supermarket dapat meningkatkan strategi pemasaran, mengelola stok barang dengan lebih efisien, dan meningkatkan pengalaman pelanggan.
+Project Description

+Supermarkets are businesses that operate with high transaction volumes every day.
+To optimize operations and increase profitability, data analysis is essential.
+This project aims to gain insights from supermarket sales transaction datasets with the help of SQL.

+In this project, we will:

+✅ Analyze sales trends based on location and time.

+✅ Identify the best-selling product categories.

+✅ Understand customer payment method preferences.

+✅ Analyze shopping patterns based on customer demographics.

+✅ Use MySQL to conduct data exploration and analysis.

+With the insights gained, supermarkets can improve their marketing strategies, manage inventory more efficiently, and enhance customer experience.

 📂 2.
-Struktur Data
+Data Structure

-Dataset dalam file supermarket.csv berisi transaksi dari berbagai cabang supermarket.
-Berikut adalah kolom-kolom yang terdapat dalam dataset:
+The dataset in the supermarket.csv file contains transactions from various supermarket branches.
+The following are the columns in the dataset:

-🛍️ Informasi Transaksi
+🛍️ Transaction Information

-Invoice ID : ID unik untuk setiap transaksi.
+Invoice ID: A unique ID for each transaction.

-Branch : Kode cabang supermarket.
+Branch : Supermarket branch code.

-City : Kota tempat cabang berada.
+City : City where the branch is located.

-Customer Type : Jenis pelanggan (Member / Non-member).
+Customer Type : Customer type (Member / Non-member).

-Gender : Jenis kelamin pelanggan.
+Gender : Customer gender.

-Product Line : Kategori produk yang dibeli.
+Product Line : Product category purchased.

-Unit Price : Harga satuan dari produk.
+Unit Price : Unit price of the product.

-Quantity : Jumlah produk yang dibeli dalam satu transaksi.
+Quantity : Number of products purchased in one transaction.

-Tax 5% : Pajak yang dikenakan pada transaksi.
+Tax 5% : Tax imposed on the transaction.

-Total : Jumlah total yang harus dibayar setelah pajak.
+Total : Total amount to be paid after tax.

-Date : Tanggal transaksi.
+Date : Transaction date.

-Time : Waktu transaksi dilakukan.
+Time : Time the transaction was made.

-Payment : Metode pembayaran yang digunakan (Cash, Credit Card, E-wallet).
+Payment : Payment method used (Cash, Credit Card, E-wallet).

-Rating : Rating yang diberikan oleh pelanggan terhadap pengalaman belanja.
+Rating : Rating given by customers for the shopping experience.

-Struktur dataset ini memungkinkan kita untuk menggali berbagai pola belanja dan faktor yang mempengaruhi kepuasan pelanggan.
+The structure of this dataset allows us to explore various shopping patterns and factors that influence customer satisfaction.

 📊 3.
-Query Analitik dalam MySQL

-File Supermarket_Analitic_MYSQL.sql berisi berbagai query SQL yang digunakan untuk menganalisis dataset ini.
-Berikut beberapa contoh analisis yang dapat dilakukan:
+Analytical Queries in MySQL

+The Supermarket_Analitic_MYSQL.sql file contains various SQL queries used to analyze this dataset.
+Here are some examples of analysis that can be done:

 🔹 3.1.
-Analisis Penjualan

-Total pendapatan per cabang untuk mengetahui cabang dengan performa terbaik.

-Penjualan per kategori produk untuk mengidentifikasi produk yang paling diminati.

-Tren penjualan berdasarkan hari dan bulan untuk melihat pola musiman.
+Sales Analysis

+Total revenue per branch to identify the best performing branches.

+Sales per product category to identify the most popular products.

+Sales trends by day and month to see seasonal patterns.

 🔹 3.2.
-Analisis Waktu

-Jam transaksi paling ramai untuk mengetahui kapan pelanggan paling aktif berbelanja.

-Hari dengan jumlah transaksi terbanyak untuk memahami pola belanja mingguan.
+Time Analysis

+Most popular transaction hours to find out when customers are most active in shopping.

+Days with the highest number of transactions to understand weekly shopping patterns.

 🔹 3.3.
-Analisis Pelanggan

-Distribusi jenis pelanggan (Member vs Non-member) untuk melihat pengaruh membership terhadap penjualan.

-Preferensi metode pembayaran untuk mengetahui apakah pelanggan lebih suka Cash, Credit Card, atau E-wallet.

-Perbedaan pola belanja berdasarkan gender untuk memahami kecenderungan belanja pelanggan pria dan wanita.
+Customer Analysis

+Distribution of customer types (Member vs Non-member) to see the effect of membership on sales.

+Payment method preferences to find out whether customers prefer Cash, Credit Card, or E-wallet.

+Gender differences in shopping patterns to understand the shopping tendencies of male and female customers.

 🔹 3.4.
-Analisis Kepuasan Pelanggan

-Rata-rata rating pelanggan per cabang untuk mengetahui kepuasan pelanggan di berbagai lokasi.

-Hubungan antara jumlah pembelian dan rating pelanggan untuk melihat apakah pelanggan yang membeli lebih banyak cenderung memberikan rating lebih tinggi.
+Customer Satisfaction Analysis

+Average customer rating per branch to find out customer satisfaction across locations.

+Relationship between purchase amount and customer rating to see if customers who buy more tend to give higher ratings.

 📈 4.
-Hasil & Insight dari Analisis

-Setelah menjalankan analisis, berikut beberapa wawasan yang bisa diperoleh:

-✅ Jam sibuk penjualan: Data menunjukkan bahwa transaksi terbanyak terjadi pada jam tertentu.
-Supermarket dapat menyesuaikan stok dan jumlah kasir di jam-jam ini.

-✅ Produk paling populer: Beberapa kategori produk lebih laris dibandingkan yang lain.
-Informasi ini bisa digunakan untuk optimasi stok.

-✅ Metode pembayaran favorit: E-wallet semakin populer dibandingkan metode pembayaran lainnya.

-✅ Cabang dengan performa terbaik: Dengan melihat pendapatan per cabang, manajemen bisa mengetahui cabang mana yang membutuhkan perhatian lebih.

-✅ Korelasi antara harga dan rating pelanggan: Produk dengan harga lebih tinggi cenderung mendapatkan rating lebih baik, menunjukkan bahwa pelanggan bersedia membayar lebih untuk kualitas.

-Insight ini dapat membantu supermarket dalam pengambilan keputusan strategis untuk meningkatkan penjualan dan kepuasan pelanggan.
+Results & Insights from Analysis

+After running the analysis, here are some insights that can be obtained:

+✅ Peak sales hours: Data shows that the most transactions occur at certain hours.
+Supermarkets can adjust stock and the number of cashiers during these hours.

+✅ Most popular products: Some product categories sell better than others.
+This information can be used for stock optimization.

+✅ Favorite payment methods: E-wallets are increasingly popular compared to other payment methods.

+✅ Best performing branches: By looking at revenue per branch, management can find out which branches need more attention.

+✅ Correlation between price and customer rating: Products with higher prices tend to get better ratings, indicating that customers are willing to pay more for quality.

+These insights can help supermarkets in making strategic decisions to increase sales and customer satisfaction.

 📌 5.
-Kesimpulan

-Dengan analisis ini, supermarket dapat memahami perilaku pelanggan, meningkatkan strategi pemasaran, dan mengoptimalkan operasional bisnis.
-Jika Anda ingin melakukan analisis lebih lanjut, Anda bisa menggunakan Python (Pandas & Matplotlib) untuk visualisasi data yang lebih menarik.

-🚀 Mulai eksplorasi data sekarang dan buat keputusan berbasis data untuk bisnis yang lebih sukses!
+Conclusion

+With this analysis, supermarkets can understand customer behavior, improve marketing strategies, and optimize business operations.If you want to do further analysis, you can use Python (Pandas & Matplotlib) for more interesting data visualization.

+🚀 Start exploring data now and make data-driven decisions for a more successful business!